-Lessened role of Seattle homeless camp-cleanup monitors is questioned by human-rights group
+Lessened role of homeless camp-cleanup monitors is questioned by human-rights group

 “We remain concerned that they (monitors) have been placed at such a remove that they will not be able to maintain the same level of independent scrutiny,” he said.

-Representatives from the city’s Office of Civil Rights (OCR) have been monitoring the cleanups since August when Murray announced the temporary program and acknowledged flaws in the city’s approach to cleaning up the camps.
+Representatives from the city’s Office of Civil Rights have been monitoring the cleanups since August, when Murray announced the temporary program and acknowledged flaws in the city’s approach to cleaning up the camps.

 Most Read Stories